Current Market Trends

 Over the last 40 years, Oman has invested heavily in the health sector and succeeded in creating a relatively modern health care system.
 Health indicators attest to its comprehensive and well-developed standards.
 Life expectancy at birth is a remarkable 75.5 years, placing Oman on par with many advanced western nations.
 The United Nations 2010 Human Development Report listed Oman at the top of the world's 10 leading countries that have made the greatest progress in recent decades in public health.
 The government’s determination to provide all its citizens with free, basic health care, along with treating persistent diabetes and cardiovascular disease, means that health-related expenditures are growing.

 The United States entered into a Free Trade Agreement (FTA) with Oman on January 1, 2009.
-The FTA has succeeded in eliminating most tariff and non-tariff barriers, with all remaining barriers to be removed by 2018, and expedited the movement of goods and the provision of services between the two countries.
-The FTA allows US investors to wholly own their companies without requiring a local sponsor, although many choose to partner with Omani companies to leverage local expertise and to facilitate business.
+The FTA has succeeded in eliminating most tariff and non-tariff barriers, with remaining barriers eliminated in 2018, and expedited the movement of goods and the provision of services between the two countries.
+The FTA allows U.S. investors to wholly own their companies without requiring a local sponsor, although many choose to partner with Omani companies to leverage local expertise and to facilitate business.
 Companies wishing to register with the Ministry of Commerce and Industry are encouraged to use the new Invest Easy online business registration system.

 U.S. companies can still distribute their products in Oman using a local agent if they prefer not to register in Oman.
 Agents are particularly useful for sales to the Omani government due to their local contacts, language ability, and cultural knowledge.
 Constrained budgets encourage government procurement officials to buy direct; however, in practical terms, it is still difficult for foreign firms to sell to the government without an Omani agent scouting for and bidding on tender opportunities.
 As in other Gulf countries, regular, personal contact is the key to success in trade relationships.